ujjwalv01/spendlens/USER_INTERVIEWS.md

 **What they care about:**
 - Per-tool breakdown, not just aggregate savings
-- Seat utilization — paying for unused seats is the biggest issue
+- Seat utilization, paying for unused seats is the biggest issue
 - Something they can share with their ops/finance person

 **What would make them share it:**